suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 - Single-instance only; cannot horizontally scale while files are on a persistent disk (§12.5)
 - Images stored unoptimized (§12.4)
 - No malware scanning on uploads (§12.7)
+- Real-time chat has been removed from the app; sockets now carry notifications only (§12.8)

 ---